kryptokrona/kryptokrona/README.md

 </a>
 </p>

-Kryptokrona is a decentralized blockchain from the Nordic based on CryptoNote, which forms the basis for Monero, among others.
+Kryptokrona is a decentralized fast, easy and private cryptocurrency from the Nordic which allows you to send money to friends and businesses.
+Kryptokrona is based on CryptoNote, which forms the basis for Monero, among others.
 CryptoNote is a so-called “application layer” protocol further developed by TurtleCoin that enables things like: private transactions, messages and arbitrary data storage, completely decentralized.

+One of kryptokrona's main goals is to make things as simple and as accessible as possible for everyday people, creating a cryptocurrency which is inviting, fun and friendly.

+Some of the main features of Kryptokrona include:
+- On-chain privacy
+- Only two decimal places
+- Fast transactions
+- User-centric developers
+- Easy to mine
+- Easy to use
+- Amazing community
+- Send to anyone, around the world

 # Table of Contents